F-I-D-O/Manuals/manuals/LLM.md

 - [`Kneading`](https://claudionary.com/definition/kneading): mixing all the facts into a response
 - [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
 - [`Moseying`](https://claudionary.com/definition/moseying/): Slowly moving towards the solution.
 Claude is solving a hard problem.
 There is a visible path towards the solution, but it is long.
+- [`Nebulizing`](https://claudionary.com/definition/nebulizing/): spliting a coherent thought into many small parts that no loger fit together.
 - [`Newspapering`](https://claudionary.com/definition/newspapering/): Searching for inspiration in prior art, i.e., in the learning corpus.
 - [`Nucleating`](https://claudionary.com/definition/nucleating/): Building a solution to a large problem from an already solved core problem.
 Happens if the problem is large, but mostly repeating in patters, so once a part is solved, the rest can be solved by the same way.
 - [`Percolating`](https://claudionary.com/definition/percolating/): Gathering knowlege from several layers of the reasoning architecture
 - [`Philosophising`](https://claudionary.com/definition/philosophising/): suspending all the tasks in favor of trying to understand the meaning of the user prompt.
 - [`Pollinating`](https://claudionary.com/definition/pollinating/): Adding knowledge to the response from a different context than what the user wanted, sometimes even from a different source or domain.
 - [`Pouncing`](https://claudionary.com/definition/pouncing/): When the solution is clear, and Clude just have to do some simple processing
+- [`Prestidigitating`](https://claudionary.com/definition/prestidigitating/): Claude does something that cannot be explained.
 - [`Orbiting`](https://claudionary.com/definition/orbiting/): Failing to getting closer to the answer or solution of the problem
 - [`Osmosing`](https://claudionary.com/definition/osmosing/): Connecting the user's intent with prior knowledge.
 Claude has some model of the problem, and need to press the user's point of view into that model.
 - [`Quantumizing`](https://claudionary.com/definition/quantumizing/): Claude does not commit to a single interpretation of the user request, but persues multiple ways instead.
 - [`Razzmatazzing`](https://claudionary.com/definition/razzmatazzing/): Claude is excited, as the prompt is exactly at the right direction, it aligns with Claude's own thoughts.
+- [`Ruminating`](https://claudionary.com/definition/ruminating/): Building upon the existing thought from previous responses, basically only solving detail on scenarios already considered.
 - [`Sauteing`](https://claudionary.com/definition/sauteing): Fastly, jumping between different ideas and concepts.
 - [`Schlepping`](https://claudionary.com/definition/schlepping/): Processing a lot of contextual information, heavy work.
 - [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete
 - [`Shimmying`](https://claudionary.com/definition/shimmying/): The workspace is full of contradictory information, so Claude fights is slow way to build a response satisfying each of the contradictory facts.
 - [`Slithering`](https://claudionary.com/definition/slithering/): exploring a structured hierarchical document (JSON, Markdown) in a non-systematic way, exploring both the with (same level) and the depth (lower levels) in a sinusoid way.
+- [`Smooshing`](https://claudionary.com/definition/smooshing/): Pressing two different ideas or concept into one response without real synergy, i.e., no new ideas are generated.
 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code
 - [`Sprouting`](https://claudionary.com/definition/sprouting/): Branching the cognitive process
+- [`Stewing`](https://claudionary.com/definition/stewing/): thinking intensively about several distinc solutions, until producing a final one.
 - [`Symbioting`](https://claudionary.com/definition/symbioting/): state in which nor the claudes knowledge, nor the codebase is seen as a ground truth, claude is questioning both.
 - [`Synthesizing`](https://claudionary.com/definition/synthesizing/): Using several external sources to form a coherent response.
 - [`Tempering`](https://claudionary.com/definition/tempering/): Moderating the strong and radical idea into a reasonable output.